 13) You Will Never Be Alone Again

-The French Bulldog’s life is nothing without you.
-They will want to spend as much time with you as possible and you will soon forget what it’s like to be alone.
-They will follow you into the kitchen, into the bedroom and into the bathroom – so if you’re the kind of person who needs privacy in these kinds of places, then you’re soon going to need to be comfortable with it – as you won’t have much choice!
+Your French Bulldog’s life is nothing without you.
+It will want to spend as much time with you as possible and you will soon forget what it’s like to be alone.

 The Frenchie does not like you watching movies by yourself.
-So, if they see you curled up on the sofa, you shouldn’t be surprised when they jump up and snuggle into your lap somewhere.
-You may be uncomfortable for the next hour and a half but you won’t move – you’ll be so content to have them with you!
+So, if yours sees you curled up on the sofa, don’t be surprised when it jumps up and snuggles into your lap somewhere.
+You may be uncomfortable or need to pee for the next hour and a half but you won’t want to move – you’ll be so content to have your Frenchie with you!

 The French Bulldog is not a cheap dog to own.
 It’s not cheap to buy and as it is known to have some health issues, you may also be hit with some large vet bills so make sure you have insurance!

 The facts are that unless you’re earning a reasonable amount of money, you will feel the impact of owning and looking after a French Bulldog.
 They may be small – but their cost is high so make sure you do the proper research before jumping in!